roxannecvl/fde_homomorphic/README.md

 Before running any of the two protocols, you should build the project in release mode.
 `cargo build --release`

 Then you should run the `setup` binary.
-You can either give to setup a file with the data you want to exchange or a size in bytes, in that case it will exchange a random data of that size (in case you just want to test the functionality of the project).
+You can either give to `setup` the filename of the file which contains the data you want to exchange or a size in bytes, in that case it will exchange a random data of that size (in case you just want to test the functionality of the project).

 `./target/release/setup --size 128`
 `./target/release/setup --filename filename.txt`